-Return the dish to the incubator for 10 minutes.
+Return the dish to the incubator for the indicated time.

 At the end of the incubation, remove and discard the inhibitor, and rinse twice with PBS.
 Leave the second rinse in the dish until you get to a fume hood.